tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 15 - Get Website Ready For Development.md

 ## 4. Compress files

 Because 2x JPEG or PNGs are big, we need to compress them to optimise web performance.
-We can use [tinipng](TinyPNG – Compress WebP, PNG and JPEG images intelligently](https://tinypng.com/) for this.
+We can use tools like [tinipng](https://tinypng.com/) for this.

+We can co

 ___